THE COFFEY/COFFEE SURNAME:

 THE MEATH/WESTMEATH/ROSCOMMON GROUP:

-I often call this the CountyMeath group, but it actually refers to three relatively distinct groups that are clearly related, but somewhat distinct in their DNA differences.
+I often call this the CountyMeath group, but it actually refers to three relatively distinct groups that are clearly related to each other, but somewhat distinct in their DNA differences.
 I suspect this also reflects a really ancient Coffey Clan, that has been in the same general area long enough to evolve in different directions.
 In this, Group A includes Ambrose Coffey descendants.
 Ambrose has long been known to Coffey genealogists as an Irish immigrant who became moderately famous by fighting with Daniel Boone.
 By the way, there is also an “Ambrose” who descends from Edward.
 DNA says they are QUITE unrelated to each other.

 THE “UNGROUPED” GROUP: